77CRuta/Notes/EDA.md

 ## Skim
 + skim(data_set) gives a brief overview of the data.
-+ You can use dplyr to group by column, and then use skim to get a rough idea of data distribution.
++ You can use dplyr to group by column, then skim to get a rough idea of data distribution.

 #